Beginner’s guide to investing in shares

 Investing in shares is a great way to grow one’s wealth.
-But the world of investing can sometimes appear so intimidating and confusing that many people who could benefit from it simply decide to not get involved.
-By demystifying share investing and learning how it all works, it’s our hope that you’ll see that it’s fairly simple and can lead to great rewards.
+But the world of investing can sometimes appear so intimidating and confusing that many people who could benefit from it simply decide not to get involved.
+By demystifying share investing and teaching you how it all works, it’s our hope that you’ll see it’s fairly simple and can lead to great rewards.

 Shares, also called equities, are like tiny pieces of a company.
 If you invest in shares of a company, you own a small piece of that company.
 And your shares are worth a proportion of that company’s value.